praneethmodulla/The-Meal-Recipe-App/README.md

 # The-Meal-Recipe-App
-Android application that fetches personlaized recipes based on user input
+Android application that fetches personalized recipes based on user input.
+Displays key metrics in a dashboard and stores metrics data in MongoDB